 The police also have the power to keep you at your home or take you to a ‘place of safety.’
 Even if you don’t want to go with them.

-- you are in a private place such as your home
+- you are in a private place.
+Such as where you live,

-- you are being treated badly by someone
+- you are being treated badly by someone, or

 Can I be taken from a public place under Section 135?

-You can’t be taken from a public place under S135.
-The police would need to use Section 136 (s136) of the Mental Health Act instead.
-S136 is used to take, or hold you in a place which is not your home or someone else’s home, such as a park or street.
+You cannot be taken from a public place under S135.
+The police would need to use Section 136 (S136) of the Mental Health Act instead.
+S136 is used to take or hold you in a place which is not where you, or somebody else live.
+Such as a park or the street.